 There’s 53 software platforms on this site.
 JB Hifi and The Good Guys only had 26 applications between them, so this site has more than double their combined total.

 The applications cover analytics, social media, advertising, e-Commerce, marketing automation, payments, tagging, CRM and more.
-As per our article on martech challenges, two of the big three martech suppliers – Salesforce and Adobe – feature heavily.
+As per our martech challenges article, 2 of the big 3 martech suppliers – Salesforce and Adobe – feature heavily.

 We get the functionally of these systems.
 But it seems like a lot of software to manage and pay for.
 That many systems would add a lot of complexity – especially in how they work together – and cost.
 We assume they have rigorous e-Commerce testing processes to make sure the systems all run smoothly.